 The latest news from the Wales Cymru branch

-The CIPFA Cymru-Wales branch has now been in place for four years, following the merger from parts of three different regions.
-It has been a busy four years establishing the branch specifically for Wales and finding a new identity and direction.
+The CIPFA Cymru-Wales branch has now been in place for six years, following the merger from parts of three different regions.

-This will involve us increasing the profile of CIPFA in Wales, delivering an interesting and varied CPD programme that is valued by members, working with employers to make CIPFA the qualification that they choose for training students and supporting, and mentoring our current student cadre.
+Our development plan includes delivering an interesting and varied CPD programme that is valued by members, working with employers to make CIPFA the qualification of choice and providing a supportive network for all members.

 The events programme is now available to download.